cwaage/cs50_labs/README.md

 ##### DEBUG

-At this point you may see errors reported in the terminal.
-Don't worry, even expert programmers have to deal with compile errors on most of their programs.
+You know by now that you will almost certainly experience errors when compiling.
-Do your best to work through any them.
-It's always best to start with the first error that is report.
+Do your best to work through the errors.
+Read the line numbers reported in the errors and go to the code and see what is coded on that line.
+It's always best to start with the **first** error that is reported.
 Sometimes fixing the first error fixes ALL of them.

-If the C compiler error messages are confusing to you, try using `help50`.
-This command is programmed by those smart Harvard folks to generate more human readable debug and error messages.
-It can be helpful in pinpointing a problem.
-Use the command as shown below.
+Remember to use `help50` as below if the error messages aren't clear.

 ```csh
 $ help50 make mario